sglim2/run_jupyter_under_aws/README.md

 # Embedding Examples using Amazon's Free Tier service
 How to run a Jupyter Notebook under Amazon Web Services (AWS) using Amazon's [Free Tier](http://aws.amazon.com/free/).
-*(Please be aware that Amazon's free tier for new users is limited, and if you extend usage beyond their free tier usage limit, you will be charged)*
+*(Please be aware that Amazon's free tier for new users is limited, and if you extend usage beyond their free tier usage limit, you will be charged).*

 # What you'll need?
 - You will need an activce AWS account.
-If you are a first-time user of AWS, check out their [free service](http://aws.amazon.com/free/)
+If you are a first-time user of AWS, check out their [free service](http://aws.amazon.com/free/).
   - This author advises you to set up a billing notification, just in case you do get close to reaching your Free Tier limit.
 Amazon will desribe how this is done during their sign-up process.

 # What we'll do